Pride & Prejudice (2005 film)

-Pride & Prejudice is a 2005 romantic drama film directed by Joe Wright, in his feature directorial debut, and based on Jane Austen's 1813 novel of the same name.
-The film features five sisters from an English family of landed gentry as they deal with issues of marriage, morality and misconceptions.
-Keira Knightley stars in the lead role of Elizabeth Bennet, while Matthew Macfadyen plays her romantic interest Mr. Darcy.
+Pride & Prejudice is a 2005 period romance film directed by Joe Wright, in his feature directorial debut, based on Jane Austen's 1813 novel of the same name.
+The film features five sisters from an English family of landed gentry as they deal with issues of marriage, morality, and misconceptions.
+Keira Knightley stars as Elizabeth Bennet, while Matthew Macfadyen plays Mr Darcy, who falls in love with her.

 Screenwriter Deborah Moggach initially attempted to make her script as faithful to the novel as possible, writing from Elizabeth's perspective while preserving much of the original dialogue.
-Wright encouraged greater deviation from the text, including changing the dynamics within the Bennet family.
+Wright encouraged greater deviation from the text, including changing the Bennet family dynamics.
 Wright and Moggach set the film in an earlier period and avoided depicting a "perfectly clean Regency world", presenting instead a "muddy hem version" of the time.
 It was shot entirely on location in England on an 11-week schedule.
 Wright found casting difficult due to past performances of particular characters.
 The filmmakers had to balance who they thought was best for each role with the studio's desire for stars.
 Knightley was well known in part from her role in the Pirates of the Caribbean film series, while Macfadyen had no international name recognition.

 Produced by Working Title Films in association with StudioCanal, Pride & Prejudice was released on 16 September 2005 in the United Kingdom and on 11 November in the United States.
 The film's themes emphasise realism, romanticism and family.
 It was marketed to a younger, mainstream audience; promotional items noted that it came from the producers of 2001's romantic comedy Bridget Jones's Diary before acknowledging its provenance as an Austen novel.
+Austen scholars opined that Wright's work created a new hybrid genre by blending traditional traits of the heritage film with "youth-oriented filmmaking techniques".

-Pride & Prejudice earned a worldwide gross of approximately $121 million, a commercial success.
-It received generally positive reviews, and also received four nominations at the 78th Academy Awards, including Best Actress in a Leading Role for 20-year-old Knightley, making her the third-youngest Best Actress nominee at the time.
-Austen scholars have opined that Wright's work created a new hybrid genre by blending traditional traits of the heritage film with "youth-oriented filmmaking techniques".
+Pride & Prejudice was successful at the box office, grossing $121.6 million worldwide on a $28 million budget.
+It received positive reviews from critics, with praise for Knightley's performance.
+It received four nominations at the 78th Academy Awards, including Best Actress for the 20-year-old Knightley, making her the third-youngest Best Actress nominee at the time.
+The film received other accolades, including the BAFTA Award for Outstanding Debut by a British Writer, Director or Producer for Wright.